huggingface/transformers/docs/source/en/feature_extractors.md

 Feature extractors preprocess audio data into the correct format for a given model.
 It takes the raw audio signal and converts it into a tensor that can be fed to a model.
 The tensor shape depends on the model, but the feature extractor will correctly preprocess the audio data for you given the model you're using.
 Feature extractors also include methods for padding, truncation, and resampling.

-To load a feature extractor, call the [`~AutoFeatureExtractor.from_pretrained`] method to load the feature extractor and its preprocessor configuration from the Hugging Face [Hub](https://hf.co/models) into the feature extractor class.
+To load a feature extractor, call [`~AutoFeatureExtractor.from_pretrained`] to load the feature extractor and its preprocessor configuration from the Hugging Face [Hub](https://hf.co/models).
+The feature extractor and preprocessor configuration is saved in a [preprocessor_config.json](https://hf.co/openai/whisper-tiny/blob/main/preprocessor_config.json) file.
+This method loads a feature extractor from a Hub model repository name or local directory

 Pass the audio signal, typically stored in `array`, to the feature extractor and set the `sampling_rate` parameter to the pretrained audio models sampling rate.
 It is important the sampling rate of the audio data matches the sampling rate of the data a pretrained audio model was trained on.